 In order to assist your preparation for lectures, a course outline listing the core readings is provided.
+The course outlines also sets out excerpts of the most relevant provisions in legislation for the Law of Persons.
 However, it is recommended that you read more widely than the readings listed not only for a greater understanding of the subject, but also because many of the existing texts on the law of persons are outdated (the law of persons is an ever-evolving area of the law!).
 You will find the leading judgments on aspects of the Law of Persons in the Law Reports, which may be accessed in the Law Library, both in paper and electronic form.
 The following texts are recommended reading: